Stochastic Mean-field Theory for Conditional Spin Squeezing by Homodyne Probing of Atom-Cavity Photon Dressed States: Application of the Proposed Approach to A Realistic System

-By obtaining the minimal spin squeezing for different $N$, we can calculate the ratio $\xi_z^2/N$ as function of $N$ [Fig.~\ref{fig:HM}(d)].
-Note that in the literature~\citep{ZChen,JGBohnet}, the polar angle $\theta_B = J_z/J_\parallel$ is often introduced to characterize the states of the atomic ensemble, and its variance equal to the ratio $\xi_z^2/N$ is usually used to witness the spin squeezing.
-For the system in a spin coherent state, the results can be well fitted with the expression $\sim 1/N$ (black dots and line), indicating the so-called standard quantum limit (SQL).
-In contrast, for the ideal system without individual atomic decay, the results depart from the SQL line for $N$ larger than $10^3$, and can be well fitted with the formula $\sim 1/N^2$ (red dots and line), hinting at the so-called Heisenberg limit (HL).
-For the realistic system with atomic decay, the results deviate from the SQL line for $N$ larger than $10^4$, and they can be fitted with $\sim 1/N^{8/5}$ (blue dots and line), indicating a scaling between the SQL and HL.
-Note that the blue dots agree well with the experimental results (cf. Fig. 4 of Ref. ~\citep{JGBohnet}).
-Beyond the simple squeezing parameters, our theory can be also applied to simulate how the conditional spin squeezing can be prepared and measured, providing further insights into possible experiments (see Fig.~\ref{fig:verif}).
+The detrimental effects of individual atomic dissipation can be partially mitigated by increasing the number of atoms $N$ [Fig.~\ref{fig:con_spin_squeezing}(e)].
+As $N$ increases from $4\times 10^4$ to $10^5$, the initial decrease and the latter raising of the spin squeezing parameter $\xi_z^2$ becomes faster and slower, respectively.
+At the same time, the minimal $\xi_z^2$ also decreases and occurs later.
+In Fig.~\ref{fig:con_spin_squeezing}(f), we plot this value as a funtion of $N$.
+For the system in a CSS, we have $\xi_z^2=1$ (black line), indicating the standard quantum limit (SQL).
+For the ideal system without the atomic dissipation, the results depart from the SQL line for $N$ larger than 500, and can be well fitted with the formula $\sim 1/N$ (red dots and line), hinting at the Heisenberg limit (HL).
+For the realistic system with the atomic dissipation, the results deviate from the SQL line for $N$ larger than $10^4$, and can be fitted with $\sim 1/N^{0.6}$ (blue dots and line), indicating a scaling between the SQL and the HL.
+Note that the blue dots agree qualitatively with the experimental results (cf. Fig.~4 of Ref.\cite{JGBohnet}).

+We have also investigated the influence of the frequency detuning $\Delta=\omega_{32}-\omega_c$ between the upper hyperfine ground-excited state transition $\omega_{32}$ and the cavity mode $\omega_c$, and presented the corresponding results in Appendix~\ref{sec:supresult}.
+The similar results are found for the probe field resonant to the lower dressed state, except that the AC Stark effect-induced collective spin vector rotation occurs for the opposite direction.